manojtpillai/kubuculum/README.md

 ansible-playbook -i inventory perform_benchrun.yml
 ```

-This should run an fio test, against the default storage class of
+This will run an fio test, against the default StorageClass of
 your kubernetes cluster, and collect results of the run in a
 timestamped directory /tmp/run_\<timestamp\>.

 The tool creates the k8s resources that it needs, e.g. pods, in a
 separate namespace, nm-kubuculum by default.

-It is easiest to control your benchmark runs by editing variables
+It is easiest to control your benchmark runs by supplying
-in the inventory file.
-The sample inventory file has most of the
+variables and values in the inventory file.
+The sample inventory
-variables you'll need listed, but commented out.
-So typically, it
+file has most of the variables you'll need listed, but commented
-is just a matter of uncommenting the ones you need.
+out.
+So typically, it is just a matter of uncommenting the ones
+you need.

 ## Overview

+### Goals

+This tool is meant as much for experimenting with benchmarking
+techniques for platforms like k8s, as it is for evaluating
+storage performance of a cluster.
+It came about from a feeling
+that performance benchmarking methodology for such platforms,
+where many performance critical applications run concurrently,
+still needs refining.

+### Structure

 The tool is evolving.
 It is written as a collection of ansible
 roles and a few ansible playbooks that tie these roles together.
 The major role types are:

 - benchmark roles: The reason we are here.
-- calm roles: These serve to set up a background load for benchmarking.
+- CALM roles: These serve to set up a background load for benchmarking.
 - stats roles: These gather various statistics to help analyze
 benchmark runs.